KennyThomas/GraphTheoryProject/Overview.md

   Invented by Edsger Dijkstra <br>
   This is achieved by doing the following steps
 * Firstly we take in a regular expression
-* We then put it into a list and using the following code [::-1] we reverse the list
+* We then put it into a list and using the following code [::-1] to reverse the list.
 * Once the list if reversed we pass it through a while loop to decide what do with, taking in account of the precedence.

 ```python